rwth-i6/returnn-experiments/2019-asr-resnet-lace-cnn/README.md

-Configs for the paper A COMPREHENSIVE STUDY OF RESIDUAL CNNS FOR ACOUSTIC MODELING IN ASR.
+Configs for the paper `A comprehensive study of Residual CNNs for acoustic modeling in ASR`.